H. M. S. C O O K (A 3 0 7 )

 changes made included: (Cont.)

-improved variant of Tweo Range DECCA (LAMDA) with
+Installation of new variant of improved Tweo Range DECCA (LAMDA) with

 roaster